 I’m going to relate to you what was my favorite Bible story when I was a kid.
-Bare with me for a moment and I’ll relate it to Buddhism, I promise.
+Bear with me for a moment and I’ll relate it to Buddhism, I promise.

 There’s a part in the Jesus story where Satan tempts him in the wilderness.
 Jesus has just spent 40 days alone and Satan expresses doubt that Jesus is anyone special.
 Satan challenges him in a few different ways and Jesus essentially outsmarts him at every turn.
 Satan says things like, “IF you’re the son of God, turn these stones to bread.”